 Today she takes a 10-20mg THC edible before she goes to sleep to help her get the rest she needs, as well as micro doses of 1.25mg THC during the day.
 She has also used cannabis suppositories to treat pelvic pain, using other cannabinoids for pain management.

 “We know that with Fibromyalgia the sleep disruption causes a lot of the problems during the day.
 Your pain is worse if you don’t sleep, your fatigue is worse, your brain fog, not being able to focus is worse if you don’t sleep,” she explained.

 Fibromyalgia is a debilitating disease that causes widespread chronic pain as well as fatigue and memory problems, among other symptoms.
 It is about twice as common in women than in men.

-Many Fibromyalgia patients use cannabis.
+Many Fibromyalgia patients use cannabis, treating fibromyalgia with CBD oil.
 Research has been limited but the studies that have been done demonstrated evidence of its effectiveness in treating chronic pain, as well as improving overall quality of life by improving sleep and other ancillary symptoms.

 The author of five books including “Vitamin Weed” and “Journal Yourself to Health: Break Free From Pain,” Ross said that cannabis cream “has really been a lifesaver,” and has made it possible to continue writing despite the pain.